How to Deal With Obstacles in Life Faithfully

-In some ways, these feel like the worst sorts of obstacles because it’s easy to get caught up in a negative thinking spiral when this happens.
+In some ways, these feel like the worst sort of obstacles because it’s easy to get caught up in a spiral of negative thinking when this happens.

 What’s more, you’ll be better able to accept when you make mistakes again in the future, because after all, you will.
 We all do.

-When we let our guard down and admit our own humanness, other’s imperfections and quirks become so much more tolerable.
+When we let our guard down and admit our own humanness, others’ imperfections and quirks become so much more tolerable.

 8. Reconsider the Goal – Get Aligned

-It might be the goal either wasn’t well thought out or isn’t what you needed to do in the first place.
+It might be the goal either wasn’t well thought out or isn’t what you needed to do at all.
 It might be time to consider the original premise all over again.
-Is God using this obstacle to tell you something?

 Sometimes the obstacle comes because you’d made a shift in what you were trying to do.
 Have you somehow changed your goal midstream?

 It might be you need to rethink your plan of attack entirely.
-When this happens, your obstacle has instead become an opportunity to move in a direction that suits your purposes better.
-And aligns more closely with His plan for you.
+When this happens, your obstacle has instead become an opportunity to move in a direction that suits your purposes better and aligns more closely with His plan for you.

 9. Don’t Forget to Celebrate!

 Choosing a new goal part can be a component of the celebration.
 That’s also something to get excited over.
-What does He have in this for you?

 Final Thought on Obstacles in Life: Ask for Help